htmgarcia/ES6/README.md

   }
 }
 ```

+You'll notice a new folder named node_modules was created.
+Don't touch this content!

 ## Create a command to run the devDependencies

-In this example we create the "build" command inside the "scripts" object.
+Let's create the "build" command inside the "scripts" object.
 This code is added manually:

 ```
 "scripts": {